 The Chang Klan neighbourhood covers the southeast portion of inner Chiang Mai, just outside of the southeastern walls of the Old City.
 This neighbourhood is a bustling, energetic part of the city well-known for its Night Bazaar.

 Numerous open-air stalls convene every night selling a huge variety of goods, from trainers to watches and everything in between.
 This is a massive draw for tourists but is also a great thing to have on your doorstep when living here if you don’t mind the noise.
-Along with the Night Bazaar, Chang Klan neighbourhood is also known for Loi Kroh Road, one of the city’s most popular walking streets and nighttime hotspots.
+Along with the Night Bazaar, the Chang Klan neighbourhood is also known for Loi Kroh Road, one of the city’s most popular walking streets and nighttime hotspots.

 Pros of living in Chang Klan